International Education in Panama City

 The majority of Panama City’s international schools teach through English, with some offering a choice of instruction through English or Spanish.
 So if your child hasn’t started learning the local language yet, this is a great way for them to catch up.
 The most well-known schools in the city have native English-speaking teachers, but this can be hit-and-miss in some of the newer, lesser known international schools.

 The school calendar may follow Panama’s public schools and run from February to December, (November to January are the summer months in this part of the world).
 Alternatively, many schools choose to follow the typical calendar of the international school’s country; i.e. a British or American international school will take a summer break during the British/American summer months, from June to August.

 Like international schools all over the world, Panama City’s international schools have small class sizes to encourage student-teacher engagement and hands-on learning.
 25 students or less per class is the norm here.
 You’ll find a mix of nationalities among the student body, with a relatively small number of local students (usually around 10-25%).

 Although international schools in Panama City aren’t strictly religious, it’s important to know that the vast majority of Panama’s population are Roman Catholic.
 Religion plays a very important part in people’s daily lives.
 You should expect this to enter into school life in some way, especially if there is a high number of native teachers and staff in the school.
 That said, religious activities should not be forced upon your child and will usually be optional.

-Below, we have compiled our top 5 international schools in Panama City.
-However, there are another 9 schools to choose from in the city.
+Below, we have compiled the top 5 international schools in Panama City according to our users.
+However, there are another 10 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Panama City based on your requirements.